-Since the housing market turned in the late 2000s, many subprime consumers simply assume they won’t qualify for a home loan — so they never even apply.
-The truth is many options still exist for finding a home loan, with specific qualifications depending on what type of loan you need.
+Many Americans with a subprime credit score simply assume they won’t qualify for a home loan — so they never even apply.
+The truth is many options still exist for finding a home loan, with specific qualifications depending on the type of loan you need.

 A Federal Housing Administration (FHA) home loan is not actually a loan from the Housing Administration, but a loan from an independent lender backed by the FHA.
-Insurance of the loan by the FHA reduces the risk faced by the lender when making a loan to a subprime borrower, thus making them more likely to do so.
+With the loan being insured by the FHA, it reduces the risk faced by the lender when making a loan to a subprime borrower, thus making them more likely to approve the loan.

-Besides having looser credit requirements, FHA loans also have another giant perk: lower down payments.
-A borrower with a credit score of 580 and above can qualify for an FHA loan with as little as 3.5%-5% down, making it significantly easier to afford the out-of-pocket costs of buying a home.
+Besides having more lenient credit requirements, FHA loans also have another giant perk: lower down payments.
+A borrower with a credit score of 580 and above can qualify for an FHA loan with as little as 3.5% to 5% down, making it significantly easier to afford the out-of-pocket costs of buying a home.

 Many of the home loans available to those with bad credit are actually government sponsored or insured in some way.
 These include the commonly known FHA and VA loans, as well as a variety of lesser-known programs such as the USDA housing program.

-A home equity loan leverages the increased value of your house as collateral, generally around 75% of the increase.
-In the example above, the $30,000 in equity could equate to up to a $30,000 home equity loan, but likely less — and definitely not more.
+A home equity loan leverages the increased value of your house as collateral.
+Homeowners can generally tap into about 75% of the equity.
+In the example above, the $30,000 equity could equate to up to a $22,500 home equity loan.

 Many lenders offering conventional home loans will also offer home equity loans.
 The credit requirements for a home equity loan will vary by lender, with the minimum score range being similar to that for a conventional home loan.

 The traditional venues for financing a home renovation are home equity or personal loans.
-If you don’t qualify, or need another option, there are two main types of loans specifically for home improvement that may be available to subprime consumers: the FHA 203(k) loan, and Fannie Mae HomeStyle loan.
+If you don’t qualify or need another option, there are two main types of loans specifically for home renovations that may be available to subprime consumers: the FHA 203(k) loan, and Fannie Mae HomeStyle loan.

 The HomeStyle loan will require at least a 5% down payment and a credit score of 680, or a higher down payment and a score of at least 620.
 The 203(k) will likely have the same requirements as a typical FHA loan.